HaschekSolutions/pictshare/README.md

 If set,the [options](#available-options) will only work if the URL got the code in it.
 You can provide the code as option ```changecode_YourChangeCode```

 For example: If enabled the image ```https://www.pictshare.net/negative/b260e36b60.jpg``` won't show the negative version but the original.
-If then access the image with the code like this: ```https://www.pictshare.net/changecode_YourChangeCode/b260e36b60.jpg``` it gets cached on the server so the next time someone requests the link without providing the change code, they'll see the inverted image (because you just created it before by accessing the image with the code)
+If you access the image with the code like this: ```https://www.pictshare.net/changecode_YourChangeCode/b260e36b60.jpg``` it gets cached on the server so the next time someone requests the link without providing the change-code, they'll see the inverted image (because you just created it before by accessing the image with the code)

 ## Security and privacy
 - By hosting your own images you can delete them any time you want